Gambia’s defeated leader leaves country, ends standoff

 As he mounted the stairs to the plane, he turned to the crowd, kissed his Qur’an and waved one last time to supporters, including soldiers who cried at his departure.

-The flight came almost 24 hours after he announced on state television he was ceding power in response to mounting international pressure calling for his ouster.
-The incoming president, Adama Barrow, told The Associated Press earlier Saturday that Jammeh would fly to Guinea, though that might not be his final destination.
+The flight came almost 24 hours after Jammeh announced on state television he was ceding power to the newly inaugurated Adama Barrow, in response to mounting international pressure for his ouster.

 Read more: Longtime Gambian leader agrees to give up power